UniKerogen/gpt-web-desktop/README.md

 Bring GPTs right to the Desktop

 ## OverView
-A simple application in macOS that brings some of the most popular chatbot right to desktop.
-Selection of chatbots are done in the Settings of the app, and some tips are also avaliable in Dock Menu
+A simple application in macOS that brings some of the most popular chatbots right to desktop.
+Selection of chatbots are done in the Settings of the app, and some tips are also avaliable via Dock Menu.

 ## Features
 - [x] Multiple ChatBot for Selection